rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 <!--All subscription notifications, including lifecycle notifications ({{LifecycleNotifications}}).-->

 Below is a tree diagram for *datastore-telemetry/receivers* container.
-All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
+All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.

 These parameters identify how to connect to each receiver.
 For each subscription, the publisher uses the referenced receiver configuration to establish transport connectivity to the receiver.